About the ISC CPA Exam | Updated for 2026

 ISC Exam Blueprint: Content Areas & Allocation

-As laid out in the AICPA blueprints, the ISC Exam includes three content areas that cover advanced concepts pertaining to information systems and controls.
+As outlined in the American Institute of Certified Public Accountants (AICPA®) blueprints, the ISC exam encompasses 3 content areas that cover advanced concepts related to information systems and controls.
 You can learn about each subject area and topic weight in the table below:

 • Regulations, standards, and frameworks